Private dependencies

 Authorization with SSH key

 Select this method if your defined dependencies use the SSH protocol.
-Dependencies can be fetched using either Buddy's public key or your own private key.
+Dependencies can be fetched using either Buddy's public key, or your own private key.

-Private SSH key
+Private SSH Key

 You can also define your own private SSH key and use it for authorization by adding it to the project's environment variables.
-This can be done in the Variables tab of the project's options.

 HTTP authorization